 - Yes, DukeHub will allow you to do that.
 But you should do so only if you are genuinely interested in the seminar topic, not because you want to complete requirements as fast as possible.
-Combining WRITING 101 and a first-year seminar can be writing-intensive.
+Some students will find that combining WRITING 101 and a first- year seminar, particulary one that carries the W code, can be writing-intensive.

 - Can I enroll in two seminars?

 11. What do I do if all the first-year seminars (89S series) are full?

 - Look for other seminars.
 Seminars numbered 80S or less than 199 should be fine.
 You might also find a seminar at the 200-399 level if you have experience in the area.

 - Try using the Advanced Schedule Search tool in Duke Hub to look for open seminars.
 See Section 4.4 in the Registration section of the Blue Book.

 - Does Duke have a foreign language requirement?

 - Yes.
 You will need to take one, two or three courses in a language other than English, depending on your placement.
 The Trinity College website explains the requirement, outlines the languages taught at Duke and provides answers to some other common questions.

 - Can I use my AP (IPC, PMC) credits to satisfy the FL requirement?